-Yesterday I had a lovely phone conversation with one of the blog readers.
-She had emailed me first, asked if she could call me.
-This was a big step for me, because I have a phone phobia and as an introvert (yes, really, I am!)
-I strongly dislike talking on the phone.
-She’s been having a bit of a struggle just finding a group that she feels comfortable with in the special needs world.
+Yesterday I had a lovely phone conversation with someone whose child was recently diagnosed with a disability.
+We have mutual friends who referred her to me.
+She’s been having a bit of a struggle just finding a group that she feels comfortable with as far as our different parenting.
 I think we all can relate to that.
-I shared with her some of what I have learned over the past several years….and here is the list of nine traits in women who are either my friends or who have mentored me, or who I just admire!
-I think that being a happy, strong, successful special needs mom is attainable for all of us…here are some commonalities that I’ve found.
+I shared with her some of what I have learned over the past several years.
+And here is the list of nine traits in women who are either my friends or who have mentored me, or who I just admire!
+I think that being a happy, strong, successful mom is attainable for all of us.
+Here are some commonalities that I’ve found.

-They don’t spend time wallowing and asking ‘why me?’
+They don’t spend time wallowing.
 I have found that most moms who I admire reach acceptance fairly quickly.
 They tend to be very matter-of-fact and ‘focus on what you can control’ type of people.
-We’ll never know why…so why waste energy on it?
-We have more important things to do and mountains to climb.
+We’ll never know why.
+So why waste energy on it?
+We have more important things to do.
 Life is full of unanswered questions, and that’s ok.
 We’re ok with not knowing everything.

 They surround themselves with a great support network.
 Negativity begets negativity.
 You have to make a conscious decision to surround yourself with the best.
-That doesn’t by any means that great special needs moms are clique-y.
+That doesn’t by any means that great disability moms are clique-y.
 To the contrary, they are more accepting because they have watched their own babies experience social rejection.
-But great special needs moms build each other up, even when they are not feeling up to it.
+But great disability moms build each other up, even when they are not feeling up to it.

-They turn anger and anguish into action.
-When you initially learn that your child is disabled, it’s devastating.
+They turn their uncertainty into action.
+When you initially learn that your child is disabled it’s a weird and at times overwhelming mix of emotions.
 I’ve seen some parents get trapped in that rut.
-I don’t know the secret formula is-why some move past that stage and some don’t.
-But I have found that those who turn that anger and sadness into action really thrive.
+I don’t know the secret formula.
+Why some move past that stage and some don’t.
+But I have found that those who turn emotions into action really thrive.
 It may feel like “I can’t do anything about this” but there is actually lots you can do.
 Whether it be starting a blog that shares resources and inspiration with others (or just as a brain dump!), or volunteering for a non-profit that assists your cause, I have seen some of these moms do some really great things.
-I know some who are activists, great fund raisers, great parent support partners, become special ed attorneys and advocates, author books, become Behaviorists or Therapists, take political office, run large non-profits…so many great things.
-We have lots we could be angry about–our kids are mistreated, we are often shunned and forgotten by society…but anger is a destructive emotion.
+I know some who are activists, great fundraisers, parent support partners.
+Or they become special ed attorneys and advocates, author books, become Behaviorists or Therapists, take political office, and even run large non-profits.
+We have lots we could be angry about.
+Our kids are mistreated.
+We are often shunned and forgotten by society.
+But anger is a destructive emotion.
 You have to channel that energy into something productive.